Sikkil Gurucharan

-Sikkil C. Gurucharan (born 21 June 1982) is among the foremost young performing musicians of Carnatic music in India today.
+Sikkil C. Gurucharan (born 21 June 1982) is an Indian Carnatic vocalist.
 He is the grandson of Sikkil Kunjumani, elder of the internationally acclaimed flautists the Sikkil Sisters.
-Gurucharan has been under the tutelage Vaigal Shri S. Gnanaskandan and is currently being mentored by Shri B. Krishnamurthy.
-He is an 'A' grade All India Radio artist.
+Gurucharan has been under the tutelage of Vaigal S. Gnanaskandan and is currently being mentored by Shri B. Krishnamurthy.
+He is an A grade All India Radio artist.
 The magazine India Today featured him among 35 Game Changers Under (the age of) 35 in India, a list of young achievers from different walks of life.

-In 2020, he acted in a tamil anthology film, Putham Pudhu Kaalai.
+In 2020, he acted in a Tamil anthology film, Putham Pudhu Kaalai.